Alton Farmers’ & Artisans’ Market Bylaws 2025

 4. Prices should be set in keeping with customer satisfaction and consideration of other market vendors.

-6. The market will be open on Saturdays beginning May 11th through October 19th, 2024, from 8:00 a.m. to 12:00 p.m.
+6. The market will be open on Saturdays beginning May 10th through October 18th, 2025, from 8:00 a.m. to 12:00 p.m.
 Seasonal vendors may arrive to set up their assigned market stall as early as they need to.
-Saturday weekly vendors are asked to arrive no earlier than 7:00am and no later than 7:45am; please defer to the head farmer for booth placement.
+Saturday week to week vendors are asked to arrive no earlier than 7:00am and no later than 7:45am; please defer to the head farmer for booth placement.

-7. Each vendor is to provide State approved scales, as necessary, display racks or tables, sacks, money for change and professional signs displaying goods for sale, info on point of origin, and prices in full view of the consuming public.
+7. Each vendor is to provide State approved scales, as necessary, display racks or tables, shopping bags, money for change and professional signs displaying goods for sale, info on point of origin, and prices in full view of the consuming public.

 8. Products should be displayed in a professional and attractive manner.
 Remember: Good marketing practices reap larger profits!